-Why do we need a new Well-being Plan?
+Why do we need a Well-being Plan?

-Whilst significant progress has been achieved, Cardiff, like all cities, is facing a number of persistent and major challenges.
-In particular, managing recovery and renewal from the Covid-19 pandemic; ensuring that population growth and economic success benefits all citizens; reducing the inequity gap between the city's most and least deprived; meeting the needs of an ageing population; responding to increasing demands on health and social services; and urgently making the systemic changes needed to mitigate the impacts of climate change and decarbonise the city.
+Cardiff like all cities is facing a number of major challenges.
+In particular, managing recovery and renewal from the Covid-19 pandemic; ensuring population growth and economic success benefits all citizens; reducing the inequity gap between the city's most and least deprived; meeting the needs of a growing older population; responding to increasing demands on health and social services; and urgently making the systemic changes needed to mitigate the impacts of climate change and decarbonise the city.